Updated January 15, 2024

 Sledding is a favorite winter activity.
 Bobsledding and luge are professional winter sports based on sledding.

 I hope that somewhere in this list of winter facts for kids, you found the perfect conversation starter for your child or classroom.
-These interesting winter facts, 100+ ice activities, and our favorite winter book list should help prepare you and your child to learn and explore the coldest season.

 If you share any of these with your child, please comment and share any adorable, hilarious, or brilliant ways they responded.